Speiger/Primitive-Collections/README.md

 	- addToAll: Same as addTo but bulkVersion.
 	- removeOrDefault: removes a Element and if not present returns the default value instead of the present value.
 	- mergeAll: BulkVersion of Merge function.
-	- computeIfAbsent: A Supplier based generator that covers a lot more reference method cases
+	- supplyIfAbsent: A Supplier based computeIfAbsent
 - Sorted Map:
 	- addAndMoveToFirst/Last (From FastUtil but moved to Interface): Allows to add a element to the first/last position of a sorted Map.
 	- moveToFirst/Last: Moves the desired element at the first/last position of the Map.